attack68/rateslib/docs/source/c_fx_smile.rst

 .. warning::

    FX volatility products in *rateslib* are not in stable status.
-Their API and/or object interactions may incur breaking changes in upcoming releases as it matures and other classes, such as a *VolSurface* are added.
+Their API and/or object interactions *may* incur breaking changes in upcoming releases as they mature and other classes or pricing models may be added.

 The ``rateslib.fx_volatility`` module includes classes for *Smiles* and *Surfaces* which can be used to price *FX Options* and *FX Option Strategies*.